Financial-Times/dotcom-reliability-kit/docs/getting-started/handling-errors.md

 Sometimes an error in your code is recoverable, and a page can continue to be rendered even if something failed.
 We call these recoverable errors.
 Even when an error is recoverable, it's still useful to have logs to help us understand how frequently certain parts of a website are missing.

-An error we recover from might look something like this (back to using our fruit API example). **This is a poor example because we lose a lot of error information by logging very little**:
+An error we recover from might look something like this (back to using our Express fruit API example). **This is a poor example because we lose a lot of error information by logging very little**:

 ```js
 // E.g. GET https://your-app/fruit/feijoa